Crystal City, Texas: Political activism

 With the stream of refugees fleeing the Mexican Revolution of 1910, and later added to by Mexican migrant workers lured by the local spinach industry, the demographics of the small rural city began to shift over the years since its 1910 incorporation, due to its proximity to the U.S./Mexico border.

-By 1963, Crystal City experienced a tumultuous Mexican American electoral victory, as the swiftly emerging Mexican American majority elected fellow Mexican Americans to the city council, led by Juan Cornejo, a local representative of the Teamsters Union at the Del Monte cannery in Crystal City.
-The newly elected all Mexican American city council, and the succeeding administration, had trouble governing the city because of political factions among the new officials.
-Cornejo was selected mayor from among the five new council members.
-His quest for control of the city government eventually led to his loss of political support.
+In 1962, Mexican-Americans began to register to vote and were harassed by local police, employers, and especially the Texas Rangers.
+The Rangers used a range of intimidation tactics, including physical violence/threats and preventing the formation of voter rallies.
+Several lawsuits resulted, drawing significant press attention.
+In 1963, the swiftly emerging Mexican-American majority elected an all-Mexican-American city council, led by Juan Cornejo, a local representative of the Teamsters Union at the Del Monte cannery in Crystal City.
+The newly elected city council, and the succeeding administration, had trouble governing the city because of political factions among the new officials.
+Cornejo was appointed mayor from among the five new council members.
+His quest to control the city government eventually led to his loss of political support.
 Although these five elected officials known as "Los Cinco" only held office for two years, many consider this moment the "spark" or starting point of what became known as the Chicano movement.
 A new group made up of both Anglos and Mexican Americans, the Citizens Association Serving All Americans, announced its plans to run candidates for countywide offices in 1964, and won.

-In 1969, it was no longer allowed for Mexican Americans to speak Spanish in school, and there were no more classes or lessons on Mexican history, culture, or literature, despite the fact that Mexican Americans were in the majority in Crystal City.
+In 1969, it was no longer allowed for Mexican Americans to speak Spanish in school, and there were no more classes or lessons on Mexican history, culture, or literature, even though Mexican Americans were the majority in Crystal City.